MicrosoftDocs/azure-docs/articles/healthcare-apis/iot/deploy-08-new-ps-cli.md

 # Using Azure PowerShell and Azure CLI to deploy the MedTech service with Azure Resource Manager templates

 In this quickstart article, you'll learn how to use Azure PowerShell and Azure CLI to deploy the MedTech service using an Azure Resource Manager (ARM) template.
+When you call the template from PowerShell or CLI, it provides automation that enables you to distribute your deployment to large numbers of developers.
+Using PowerShell or CLI allows for modifiable automation capabilities that will speed up your deployment configuration in enterprise environments.
 For more information about ARM templates, see [What are ARM templates?](./../../azure-resource-manager/templates/overview.md).
-Calling the template from PowerShell or CLI provides automation that enables you to distribute your deployment to large numbers of developers.
-Using PowerShell and CLI allows for modifiable automation capabilities that will speed up your deployment configuration more efficiently in enterprise environments.

 ## Resources provided by the ARM template